-Requests for certificates should be submitted in writing, although telephone requests from a Catholic parish or agency are acceptable.
+Requests for certificates should be submitted to the parish in person in writing with a valid photo identification of the person making the request, although telephone requests from a Catholic parish or Catholic agency are acceptable.
 The written requests and a log of telephone requests should be kept on file for one year.
-No information from sacramental registers should be provided by telephone or other electronic means except to another Catholic parish or other Catholic agency.
-Even then care for the privacy of persons is to be exercised.
+No information from sacramental registers should be accepted or provided by telephone or other electronic means except to another Catholic parish or other Catholic agency.
+Even then, care for the privacy and identity of persons is to be exercised.